-Meteora in Greece is a very special place.
-If you are visiting Greece, we would definitely suggest including Meteora in your itinerary.
+Meteora in Greece is a very unique place.
+If you are visiting Greece, I would definitely suggest including Meteora in your itinerary.
 Read on to find out what makes Meteora in Greece so special!

 Meteora in Greece

 Meteora is a unique area in Greece, and quite possibly the world.
 The wider area is full of impressive, massive rock formations.
 These rocks were formed millions of years ago.
 Over time, they were further shaped by the wind, rain and other natural phenomena.

 So what, you may say.
 There are many stunning rock formations all around the world.